-- c.
-Explosive propellants or destructive devices (operable or inoperable)

-- d Dirks

-- e.
-Metallic/Brass knuckles

-- f.
-Billie clubs

-- g.
+- a.
+Firearms -including, but not limited to, hand gun, zip gun, pistol, rifle, shotgun, and starter gun (operable or inoperable, loaded or unloaded). - b.
+Projectile Devices-including, but not limited to: BB guns, pellet (hard or soft) guns, and paint ball guns - c.
+Explosive propellants or destructive devices (operable or inoperable). - d Dirks - e.
+Metallic/Brass knuckles - f.
+Billie clubs - g.
 Tear gas - h.
-Electric weapon or device (stun/taser gun) - i.
-Slungshot A slungshot is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - j.
+Electric weapon or device (stun/Taser gun) - Slungshot A slungshot is a striking weapon consisting of weight or other hard object affixed on a flexible handle or strap - j.
 Chemical weapon or device with the capacity to hold more than 2 ounces of the chemical - k.
-Flare gun - 1.
+Flare gun - l.
 Ice pick - m.
-Knives Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including, but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding, blunt-bladed table knives and common pocket knives (see Class B Weapons for exclusions).
+Knives All knives, including razor blades, box cutters but excluding blunt-bladed table knives and common pocketknives.
+A common pocketknife is defined as a folding knife with a blade measuring not greater than three (3) inches.
+Any knife that may inflict harm on another person, or could be used to intimidate/threaten another person, including but not limited to, fixed blade knives, regardless of size, switch blade knives, razor blades, or box cutters, but excluding blunt-bladed table knives and common pocket knives (see Class B Weapons for exclusions).

-Use/Possession/Transmittal of Class "B" weapons includes, but is not limited to:
+Use/Possession/Transmittal of Class "B" weapons includes:, but is not limited to:

 - a.
-Chain (i.e., household, industrial) - b.
-Pipe a hollow cylinder or tube made of metal, wood, plastic, or similar material - c.
-Other pointed instruments or sharp objects, other than school supplies (i.e., pencil, compass) - d.
-Nunchakus, Chinese stars - Chemical weapon or device such as pepper spray or mace with the capacity to hold two ounces or less of the chemical - f.
-Ammunition and any component thereof, including, but not limited to, bullets, shotgun shells, bullet shell casings and magazine clips - g.
-Slingshot A slingshot is a hand-held and hand-powered device consisting of a frame with attached rubber strap/straps, used for shooting objects - h.
-Flammable liquids or combustible materials - i.
+Toy gun possession - b.
+Toys which resemble weapons, when used in a threatening manner - e.
+Knives Blunt bladed table knives and common pocketknives.
+A common pocketknife is defined as a folding knife with a blade measuring not greater than three (3) inches. - d. b.
+Chains any chain not being used for the purpose for which it was normally intended (i.e., household, industrial) - e. c.
+Pipe any length of metal or other hard substance not being used for the purpose for which it was normally intended a hollow cylinder or tube made of metal, wood, plastic, or similar material - f.
+Razor blades of any kind or similar instruments with a sharp cutting edge - g. d. lee picks and oOther pointed instruments or sharp objects, other than school supplies (i.e., pencil, compass) - h.e.
+Nunchakus, Chinese stars - i. f.
+Chemical weapon or device such as Ppepper spray, or Mmace device with the capacity to hold two ounces or less of the chemical - j. g.
+Any tool or instrument when used in a threatening manner including, but not limited to bullets, Ammunition and any component thereof, including but not limited to, bullets shotgun shells, bullet shell casings, magazines or clips - k.h.
+Slingshots A slingshot is a hand-held and hand-powered device consisting of a frame with attached rubber strap/straps, used for shooting objects - i.
+Flammable liquids or combustible materials - j.
 Blunt bladed-table knives and common pocket knives.
-A common pocket knife is a knife that folds into its handle, with a blade measuring three (3) inches or less. - j.
+A common pocket knife is a knife that folds into its handle, with a blade measuring three (3) inches or less. - k.
 Any instrument, tool, object or substance used in a threatening manner toward another person